therealmichaelberna/nokia.isam/README.md

-# Ansible Collection - linkybook.utils
+# Ansible Collection - nokia.isam

-This is a skeleton collection containing a cliconf plugin and a terminal plugin suitable for modifying for use on new unsupported platforms to get cli_command working.
+This is a skeleton collection containing a cliconf plugin and a terminal plugin modified for use on the nokia isam to get cli_command working.

 <!--start requires_ansible-->
 ## Ansible version compatibility